Philcoin Price Tops $0.0039 on Top Exchanges (PHL)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Philcoin was first traded on October 20th, 2021.
+Philcoin launched on October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
+The official website for Philcoin is philcoin.io.
 Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
 Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
-The official website for Philcoin is philcoin.io.

 [Telegram](https://t.me/philcoinphilanthropychat)[Medium](https://medium.com/@philcoin)[LinkedIn](https://www.linkedin.com/company/philcoin)”

-It is usually not currently possible to purchase alternative cryptocurrencies such as Philcoin directly using US dollars.
-Investors seeking to trade Philcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Philcoin using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
+Investors seeking to acquire Philcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Philcoin using one of the exchanges listed above.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.